tfeldmann/organize/README.rst

   .. code:: yaml

       rules:
-        - folders: '~/Desktop'
+        - folders:
+            - ~/Desktop
+            - ~/Downloads
           filters:
-            - FileExtension:
+            - Extension:
                 - png
                 - jpg
-            - OlderThan: {years: 1}
+            - LastModified:
+                days: 365
           actions:
             - Trash

-``$ organize run`` will now move all PNGs and JPGs older than one year from your desktop into the trash.
+``$ organize run`` will now move all PNGs and JPGs older than one year from your desktop and downloads folder into the trash.
 It is that easy.

 Feeling insecure?
 Run ``$ organize sim`` to see what would happen without touching your files.